-I’d heard all the statistics regarding brain injury and how depression was so commonly associated with the person who sustains one.
-I’d learned that 50% of brain injury survivors struggle with depression after one year and how that number is even higher later on.
-But I didn’t believe these numbers would apply to me.
-I just knew that I wasn’t going to get depressed!
-I’d never been depressed before and I seemed to have so many wonderful things going for me.
-I’d just survived a car accident that could have easily taken my life and my recovery was going far better than anyone expected - many even called it a miracle.
-I had a wonderful wife, two young children, and many other supportive family members and friends.
-I’d returned to my job as a family doctor after just five months, which they predicted was going to be next to impossible.
-Most importantly, I was a Christian and I didn’t think Christians were supposed to be depressed, especially ones as “lucky” as I was.
+I’d heard many times about brain injury being so commonly associated with depression - how 50% of brain injury survivors struggle with depression after one year and how that number is even higher later on.
+But I didn’t think these numbers would ever apply to me.
+I just knew that I wasn’t going to be depressed.
+Depression wasn’t a part of my past nor did I see it in my foreseeable future.

+I mean, I now had so many great things going for me.
+I’d just survived a car accident that could have easily taken my life and my recovery was going far better than anyone expected - many called it an absolute miracle.
+I had a loving wife, two young children, and many other close friends and family who’d supported me throughout this trying time.
+I’d even returned to my job as a family doctor after being out of work for just five short months, which was something they predicted was going to be next to impossible.
+And, most importantly, I was a Christian and I didn’t think Christians were supposed to be depressed, especially ones as “lucky” as I was.

-I guess either the churches I went to when I was younger didn’t talk about this or I wasn’t paying close enough attention but I’d always been under the impression that people in the Bible didn’t struggle with depression or other types of mental illness.
-I assumed this meant if I was living like I should, the same thing would be true for me.
+I guess either the churches I went to when I was younger didn’t talk about it or I wasn’t paying close enough attention but I’d always been under the impression that people in the Bible didn’t struggle with depression or other types of mental illness.
+I assumed this meant if I was living like I should, the same would be true for me.
 But I learned that’s simply not the case!

-Illness and disease of all kinds was not part of God's original plan, but because of our sin, it came into the world.
-However, God loved us so much He came to rescue us from this mess.
-He sent his son, Jesus, who lived an unblemished and spotless life and who died for our sins so that one day we can live forever in a perfect world free of all disease.
+Illness and disease of all kinds was not part of God's original plan, but because of sin, it came into the world.
+But God loved us so much He came to rescue us from this mess.
+He sent his son, Jesus, who lived an unblemished and spotless life and who died for our sins so that one day we can all live forever in a perfect world free of all disease.